linev/jsroot-test/README.md

 On the first place one checks generation of SVG files.

-## How to use
+## Installing

 Clone JSROOT repository on the same level as this one:

     [shell] git clone https://github.com/root-project/jsroot.git
     [shell] git clone https://github.com/linev/jsroot-test.git

-Tests can be performed staring from JSROOT 5.2.0 or with 'dev' branch:
+Select 'dev' branch in JSROOT, which should correspond data in master branch of 'jsroot-test'

     [shell] cd jsroot
     [shell] git fetch
     [shell] git checkout dev

+One could also use specific tag of JSROOT and appropriate tag in the tests

-Install all necessary modules:
+After repository is configured, one should install all necessary modules:

     [shell] cd jsroot-test
     [shell] npm install

+## Running

 Run tests and verify test SVG files: